Subh-i-Azal: Background

-Early activities in the Bābī community
+Early activities in the Bábí community

 Subh-i-Azal met Tahirih, the 17th Letter of the Living who had, upon leaving the Conference of Badasht, traveled to Nur to propagate the faith.
 Shortly thereafter, she arrived at Barfurush and met Subh-i-Azal and became acquainted once again with Quddús who instructed her to take Subh-i-Azal with her to Nur.
 Subh-i-Azal remained in Nur for three days, during which he propagated the new faith.

-During the Battle of Fort Tabarsi, Subh-i-Azal, along with Baháʼu'lláh and Mirza Zayn al-Abedin endeavoured to travel there to assist the Bābīs.
+During the Battle of Fort Tabarsi, Subh-i-Azal, along with Baháʼu'lláh and Mirza Zayn al-Abedin endeavoured to travel there to assist the Bábís.
 However, they were arrested several kilometers from Amul.
 Their imprisonment was ordered by the governor, but Subh-i-Azal escaped the officials for a short while, after which he was discovered by a villager and then brought to Amul on foot with his hands tied.
 On the path to Amul he was subject to harassment, and people are reported to have spat at him.
 Upon arriving he was reunited with the other prisoners.
 The prisoners were ordered to be beaten, but when it came time that Subh-i-Azal should suffer the punishment, Baha'u'llah objected and offered to take the beating in his place.
 After some time, the governor wrote to Abbas Quli Khan who was commander of the government forces stationed near Fort Tabarsi.
 Khan replied back to the governor's correspondence, saying that the prisoners were of distinguished families and should not be harassed.
 Thus, the prisoners were released and sent to Nur upon orders of the commander.